Spain’s Most Versatile Grape: Viura

 “Spain’s association as a red wine country, in addition to the relatively recent technological advances and progress in white winemaking, forestalled our entry into the Blanco segment,” observes Marques de Riscal’s marketing and PR manager, Ramon Roman.
 “We didn’t work on promoting our wines abroad until the 1990s, which initially put us at a disadvantage compared to other white wine regions.”
 Rioja’s oldest bodega has been at the forefront of Spain’s white revolution, investing heavily in the Rueda region in Castilla y León.
 To put it mildly, Spain has more than made up for the lost time.

 The nation has more vines planted than anywhere else in Europe – this affords producers almost limitless possibilities to craft both crowd-pleasing and esoteric styles.
 Much innovation can be attributed to Spain’s Millennial generation, post-Franco winemakers who favored modern vinification techniques, and a renewed focus on terroir.
 Thanks to their pioneering efforts, regions as diverse as Rueda, Rias Baixas, Valdeorras, Penedès, and Costers de Segre are now producing wines as vibrant and fruit-driven as any from the New World.
 Today, Spain’s output of white wines is very diverse, albeit the critical mass prioritizes aromatics and fruit quality over long periods of oak maturation.

 One notable exception is Viña Tondonia Gran Reserva Blanco; the winemaking formula at this Rioja stalwart has hardly changed since the bodega was founded.
 But that is no bad thing: classical white Rioja offers a pleasing counterpart to the pungent freshness of Albariño and Verdejo.
 Elsewhere, resurrecting once forgotten grapes like Caíño Blanco is all the rage in Galicia; several years ago, Torres planted a new white variety, a forgotten Catalan grape called “Selma Blanca,” in the vineyards of Catalunya.
 Tradition and modernity continue to coexist happily in the Spanish landscape.
-Meanwhile, Spain’s denominaciones (appellations) keep multiplying, so much so that it’s hard to keep track of the progress being made across all corners of the Iberian Peninsula.
+Meanwhile, Spain’s denominaciones (appellations) keep multiplying, so much so that it’s hard to keep track of progress across all corners of the Iberian Peninsula.